-Vaccination is recommended for persons on working assignments in the health care field (dentists, physicians, nurses, laboratory technicians), or for those working in close contact with the local population (teachers, aid workers, missionaries), or persons foreseeing sexual relations with locals.
-This vaccine is often combined with the Hepatitis A vaccine and affords excellent long-term protection for both viral diseases.
+Vaccination: Hepatitis B vaccination is a routine immunization.
+If you haven’t been vaccinated, it is recommended for travellers on working assignments in the health care field such as physicians, nurses, laboratory technicians, dentists, or for those working in close contact with the local population such as teachers, aid workers, and missionaries.

 The recommendations for vaccinations outlined above are intended as guidelines only.
 Your immunization needs depend on your health status, previous immunizations received, and your travel itinerary.
 Seek further advice from your doctor or travel health clinic.

-Short term symptoms of exposure to air pollution include itchy eyes, nose and throat, wheezing, coughing, shortness of breath, chest pain, headaches, nausea, and upper respiratory infections (bronchitis and pneumonia).
+Symptoms: Short term symptoms resulting from exposure to air pollution include itchy eyes, nose and throat, wheezing, coughing, shortness of breath, chest pain, headaches, nausea, and upper respiratory infections (bronchitis and pneumonia).
 It also exacerbates asthma and emphysema.
 Long term effects include lung cancer, cardiovascular disease, chronic respiratory illness, and developing allergies.
 Air pollution is also associated with heart attacks and strokes.

 Prevention: Comply with air pollution advisories (ask around and observe what locals are doing) and avoid strenuous activity.
 If you have asthma or chronic obstructive pulmonary disease (COPD), carry an inhaler, antibiotic, and oral steroid (consult your doctor to see what is best for you).
 It is recommended that older travellers get a physical exam that includes a stress and lung capacity test prior to departure.
 Newborns and young children should minimize exposure as much as possible or consider not travelling to areas with poor air quality.
 Ask your medical practitioner if a face mask is advisable for you.